 Approval of reasonable accommodations will be made on a case-by-case based on the justification contained in the written documentation provided by the student.

 NOTE: Thomas University offers the following reasonable accommodations:

-The ARC @ TU Library offers a wide variety of services to Thomas University students.
-ARC services are available to any Thomas University student, in any year, studying in any discipline.
+The Learning Commons offers tutoring and student success services to Thomas University students.
+Tutoring services are available to any Thomas University student, in any year, studying in any discipline.

 902 Cairo Road, Thomasville, GA 31792